heathervant/DSCI_552-heather_harjyot_taracyc_analysis/doc/taracyc_report.md

 <img src="../results/figures/fig5_eda_depths_spread_outliers.png" width="2099" />

 The black dots in Figure 3 and 4 represent outliers in data.
-RPKM (Reads Reads per kilobase million) values lying below the 1st percentile and lying above the 99th percentile were removed to ensure the assumption of homogenity of variances.
+RPKM (Reads per kilobase million) values lying below the 1st percentile and lying above the 99th percentile were removed to ensure the assumption of homogeneity of variances.

 After cleaning the data set we observe the mean abundance of viral DNA sequences in groups created for the two factors under consideration, biological pathways and ocean depth.
 The data gets grouped into 20 categories.